curt2008/FIFA16-Unofficial-Mobile-API/README.md

 # Fifa Ultimate Team 13 PHP Application

-After noticing an amazing wrapper created by [Mousey](https://github.com/mousey/FIFA13-Ultimate-Team-Search/) i decided to grab some of his code and use it for this project, Most credits go to [Mousey](https://github.com/mousey/FIFA13-Ultimate-Team-Search/) for such amazing coding.
+After noticing an amazing wrapper created by [Mousey](https://github.com/mousey/FIFA13-Ultimate-Team-Search/) i decided to grab some of his code and use it for this project.

 # How to use this Application